Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Conclusions

 \section{Conclusions}

-In this manuscript we have provided a complete procedure for the processing of data as generated by a numerical simulation (or an equivalent experimental implementation) of a CV-QKD protocol.
+In this manuscript we have provided a complete procedure for the post-processing of data generated by a numerical simulation (or an equivalent experimental implementation) of a Gaussian-modulated coherent-state CV-QKD protocol in the high SNR regime.
 The procedure goes into the details of the various steps of parameter estimation, error correction and privacy amplification, suitably adapted to match the setting of composable finite-size security.
-Together with the development of the theoretical tools, and the corresponding technical details, we provide a complete Python library that can be used for CV-QKD simulation/optimization and for the complete data processing of CV-QKD experimental data.
+Together with the development of the theoretical tools and the corresponding technical details, we provide a corresponding Python library that can be used for CV-QKD simulation/optimization and for the realistic post-processing of data from Gaussian-modulated CV-QKD protocols.